-Through extensive drills on unfamiliar material which includes current events and timed writings, the student will be able to pass two five-minute tests at each of the following: 160 wpm literary, 180 wpm jury charge material, and 200 wpm two-voice testimony material.
+Through extensive drills on unfamiliar material which includes current events and timed writings, the student will be able to pass two five-minute tests on two-voice testimony material at 200 wpm while writing realtime.
 Each test must be transcribed with 95 percent accuracy.
-Emphasis is placed on the ability to write conflict-free outlines with accuracy and to read notes fluently.
+The student will be able to write conflict-free outlines with accuracy and to read notes fluently.